"Holding Court" John A. Macdonald Statue

 Sir JOHN A Stays

-by Gordon, over 3 years ago
+by Gordon, about 4 years ago

 I am a supporter of the Sir John A MacDonald statue remaining at its main street location.